daun/analytics-plugin-matomo/README.md

 ## Usage

-Data will be sent into Matomo whenever [analytics.identify](https://getanalytics.io/api/#analyticsidentify), [analytics.page](https://getanalytics.io/api/#analyticspage), or [analytics.track](https://getanalytics.io/api/#analyticstrack) are called.
+The plugin loads and configures Matomo's [tracking script](https://developer.matomo.org/guides/tracking-javascript-guide), then sends data whenever [analytics.identify](https://getanalytics.io/api/#analyticsidentify), [analytics.page](https://getanalytics.io/api/#analyticspage), or [analytics.track](https://getanalytics.io/api/#analyticstrack) is called.

-The plugin will load and configure Matomo's [tracking script](https://developer.matomo.org/guides/tracking-javascript-guide) and send events, page views, and identify visitors.
-To prevent double tracking, you should remove the tracking script from your templates if you have previously added it yourself.
+If you already include the Matomo tracking script in your templates, remove it to avoid double tracking.

 ```js
 /* Track a page view */